raisschultz/raisschultz.github.io/IB/ee.markdown

 the consent of Iraq.

 # **Conclusion**
-  <em id="Conclusion">To </em>some extent, the KRG can be considered to be a de facto state.
-The KRG qualifies as a
-state under both Max Weber’s and Theda Skocpol’s definitions of a state, however only under the loosest conditions.
+  To some extent, the KRG can be considered to be a de facto state.
+The KRG qualifies as a state under both Max Weber’s and Theda Skocpol’s definitions of a state, however only under the loosest conditions.
 There are arguments to be made that can weaken the overall consideration, however it remains that the KRG has the ability to exercise legal violence and